In this article, you will learn:

 Handling Null Values

 - QoQ uses Boolean logic to handle conditional expressions.
-Proper handling of NULL values requires the use of ternary logic.
+The proper handling of NULL values requires the use of ternary logic.

 -